Critical Casimir Interactions and Percolation: the quantitative description of critical fluctuations: Model description and numerical verification

 which depends on the distance between disks $D$ and is expressed via the logarithm of the average value of $2$ to the power of $-c_{12}(D)$ in accordance with eq.(\ref{eq:dF}).
 The insertion energy itself does not provide the information about disks interaction because it is defined up to a certain constant.
 Let us take as a normalization constant the insertion energy $U_{\mathrm{ins}}^{12}(\beta,D_{\mathrm{max}})$ which corresponds to the maximal possible separation $D_{\mathrm{max}}$ between particles for the finite system with periodic BC.
 In our case $D_{\mathrm{max}}=L-2R$ where $L=200$ is the system size.
 We introduce the CC interaction potential

 which derivative with respect to the distance provides the Casimir force $f_{\mathrm{Cas}}=-\partial U_{12}/\partial D$ between two disks.

 As a first step we numerically verify the algorithm by computing the interaction potential $U_{12}(\beta,D)$ between disk 1 and disk 2 in accordance with eq.~(\ref{eq:Ucas}).
 We use the hybrid Monte Carlo (MC) algorithm~\cite{LB}.
 Each step consists of one update in accordance with Swendsen-Wang algorithm~\cite{SW} (which is efficient in the vicinity of the critical point) followed by $L^2/5$ attempts of Metropolis spin updates~\cite{Met} at random positions (which is efficient out of criticality).
 The averaging is performed over $8 \times 10^{8}$ MC steps splitted on 10 series for the evaluation of the numerical inaccuracy.
 Let us note, that in accordance with our algorithm we can simultaneously perform computations for a set of disks separations $D$.
-In Fig.~\ref{fig:check}(a) we plot by symbols the interaction potential $U_{12}$ between two disks as a function of the inverse temperature $\beta$ for various separations $D=1,3,5,7,11,19$.
+In Fig.~\ref{fig:check} we plot by symbols the interaction potential $U_{12}$ between two disks as a function of the inverse temperature $\beta$ for various separations $D=1,3,5,7,11,19$.
 In the same figure we also plot by lines the potential computed by alternative reference method.
 The reference method (ref.) is based on the numerical integration of local magnetization over the locally applied field~\cite{Vas,rev}.
 We observe the perfect agreement between results computed in two different ways.
 It confirms eq.~(\ref{eq:Ucas}) and verifies the numerical code which is used for simulations.
 The position of the critical value of the inverse temperature $\beta_c=\ln(\sqrt{2}+1)/2$ is denoted by the vertical dashed line.
 The maximum of the attractive interaction is slightly shifted to high-temperature region as it is typical for $(++)$ BC~\cite{Surf}.
+The proposed method can be straightforwardly expanded for systems with bulk and surface fields and systems with several values of the interaction constants.